siffiejoe/lua-classy/README.md

 anObject:print()                     -->  1       2       3
 ```

-Creating classes and defining methods (especially on classes deep down
+Creating classes and defining methods (especially on classes with many
-the inheritance hierarchy) involve some bookkeeping, so that object
+sub-classes) involve some bookkeeping, so that object construction and
-construction and method lookup on objects can be fast.
+method lookup on objects can be fast.

-Adding methods to base classes will also make them available on
+Adding methods to base classes will also make them available for
 objects of derived classes.
 Metamethods are *not* inherited, however.

 ```lua